ericem/sprintkit/README.rst

     $ curl -O http://python-distribute.org/distribute_setup.py
     $ sudo python distribute_setup.py
     $ easy_install pip

+Note: if you don't have curl installed you can use wget instead.

 Once you have pip, the rest is easy.
 It will install all of SprintKit's run-time dependencies for you::